-(ii) 'Fear is always present in Lord of the Flies.'
-Write about some of the times when characters show fear.
-In your answer you should refer to events in the novel and its social, cultural and historical context.
+(ii) How does William Golding present the relationship between Ralph and Jack in Lord of the Flies?
+Remember to support your answer with reference to the novel and to comment on its social, cultural and historical context.
 [20 + 4]

 Marks for spelling, punctuation and the accurate use of grammar are allocated to this question.